asinghvi17/Polylabel.jl/README.md

 This package implements an algorithm to find the _pole of inaccessibility_ of a polygon, the most distant internal point from the polygon outline.
 This algorithm was originally written (and taken from) [mapbox/polylabel](https://github.com/mapbox/polylabel) - you can find a lot more information there!

-The package is built on top of the GeoInterface, and is built to work with any polygons or multipolygon object which implements the GeoInterface, specifically the functions `GeoInterface.contains`, `GeoInterface.distance`, and `GeoInterface.centroid`.
+The package is built on top of the GeoInterface, and is built to work with any polygons or multipolygon object which implements the GeoInterface, specifically the functions `GeoInterface.contains`, `GeoInterface.centroid`, and the `geointerface_geomtype` API for reverse conversion.

-The main entry point is the `polylabel(input; tolerance)` function.
+The main entry point is the `polylabel(input; atol = nothing, rtol = 0.01)` function.
 It returns a 2-Tuple of floats, representing the x and y coordinates of the found pole of inaccessibility.